Sukhman25K/FlashQuiz/README.md

    ```

 ## Usage
-You can run the application when the installation is complete and stored in your local environment.
-In order to run the application, that can be done in different ways where the first one would be using a terminal.
+You can go ahead and run the application when the installation is complete and stored in your local environment.
+The application can be run in different ways where the first one would be using a terminal.
 Navigate to the folder where the application is stored and type:
 ```
 python FlashQuiz.py
 ```